Robert-W/grunt-ftp-push/README.md

 # grunt-ftp-push

-> Deploy your files to a FTP server,
+> Deploy your files to a FTP server
+> Notice: Currently SFTP is not supported

 ## Getting Started
 This plugin requires Grunt `~0.4.1`